-Closure & Post Closure Plans
+Closure & Post Closure Plan

-In 2018, the City of Brandon issued a bid opportunity and subsequently hired the consulting firm Golder Associates Ltd. to update the site's closure and post closure plan.
-Prior to this, the most recent Closure and Post Closure Plan had been completed in 2015 by Golder Associates Ltd. The decision to update the plan was based on the following criterion that had changed since 2015:
+In 2021, the City of Brandon issued a bid opportunity and subsequently hired the consulting firm KGS Group to update the site's Closure and Post Closure Plan.
+Prior to this, the most recent Closure and Post Closure Plan had been completed in 2018 by Golder Associates Ltd.

+The decision to update the plan was based on the following criterion that had changed since 2015:

-- A Landfill Master Plan was completed in 2016 - The final design contour of the landfill site was changed - There has been an increase in participation in the City's curbside organics collection program - The amount of commercial refuse received at the site has decreased since 2015
+- 1 A Landfill Master Plan was completed in 2016 - 2 The final design contour of the landfill site was changed - There has been an increase in participation in the City's curbside organics collection program - 4 The amount of commercial refuse received at the site has decreased since 2015

-As part of the work, Golder Associates reviewed historical waste generation data provided by the City, reviewed current site operations and conducted a survey of the site's current elevations.
+As part of the work, KGS Group reviewed historical waste generation data provided by the City, reviewed current site operations, and conducted a survey of the site's current elevations.
 Specifically, the updated plan included the following:

-- Current waste generation estimate received at the Eastview Landfill Site based on current population trends; - An estimate of the remaining usable life of the landfill site based on waste generation and available airspace; - Estimated closure costs: - An estimation of ongoing maintenance costs following site closure (post closure); and - Preparation and submission of a report providing costing models and site development drawings.
+- Current waste generation estimate received at the Eastview Landfill Site based on current population trends; - An estimate of the remaining usable life of the landfill site based on waste generation and available airspace; - Estimated closure costs; - An estimation of ongoing maintenance costs following site closure (post closure); and - Preparation and submission of a report providing costing models and site development drawings

-According to the Closure and Post Closure Report prepared in 2015, the estimated useful life of the existing landfill site was predicted to be 27 years, or an estimated closure date of 2041.
-However the updated plan, prepared by Golder in 2018, estimates that the Eastview Landfill Site will reach capacity in year 2044.
+According to the Closure and Post Closure Report prepared in 2018, the estimated useful life of the existing landfill site was predicted to be 26 years, or an estimated closure date of 2044.
+However the updated plan, prepared by KGS in 2021, estimates that the Eastview Landfill Site will reach capacity in year 2053, thus increasing the life of the landfill by an additional 9 years.